anuskadey18/anuskadey18/README.md

 # Hi there 👋 I'm Anuska!

-🎓 CSE undergrad specializing in AI
+- 🎓 CSE undergrad specializing in AI
-💡 Tech enthusiast | 🧠 curious to explore, learn, and create
+- 🧠 curious to explore, learn, and create
-📚 Passionate about creating change, social work, and tech!
+- 📚 Passionate about creating change, social work, and tech!
-✨ When I’m not studying or coding, you’ll probably find me watching cricket, playing games, or on a bike ride.
+- ✨ When I’m not studying or coding, you’ll probably find me watching cricket, playing games, or on a bike ride.
 ---

 ## 🔧 Tech Stack